|

 Rhapsody makes thousands of dollars from our group on pictures, but Gary can't

-sell his personalized CD to even half of our passengers.
+sell his personalized CD to even 16% of our passengers.
 Why some people will shell out

-a thousand dollars for a cruise, buy over-priced drinks and over-priced
+a thousand dollars for a cruise, buy dozens of over-priced drinks and over-priced

 tee-shirts, and then turn around and protest buying Gary's CD is beyond